HenrikBengtsson/jottr.org-blogdown/content/post/2023-01-10-progressr-cli.md

 ## Configure 'cli' to Report Progress via 'progressr'

 You might have heard that **[purrr]** recently gained support for reporting on progress.
-If you didn't, you can read about it in Tidyverse blog post '[purrr 1.0.0]' on 2022-12-20.
+If you didn't, you can read about it in the tidyverse blog post '[purrr 1.0.0]' on 2022-12-20.
 The gist is to pass `.progress = TRUE` to the **purrr** function of interest, and it'll show a progress bar while it runs.
 For example, assume we the following slow function for calculating the square root: